 The post-World War II era has seen the dramatic growth of international trade and the creation of a global trading framework based on the principles of open economies.
 The United States has been at the forefront of these changes, even as its reliance on trade remains near the lowest of any developed country.

-The global trade agenda stalled at the beginning of the twenty-first century, leading the United States to turn to regional and bilateral free trade agreements (FTAs).
-Having won the passage of FTAs with Colombia, Panama, and South Korea, President Barack Obama’s administration is now focused on completing two blockbuster trade deals.
-One is the Asia-centered Trans-Pacific Partnership (TPP), which concluded negotiations in October 2015, but still requires congressional approval.
-A separate deal with the European Union, the Transatlantic Trade and Investment Partnership (TTIP), remains under negotiation.
+With global trade talks stalling, the United States has turned to regional and bilateral free trade agreements (FTAs).
+Having won the passage of FTAs with Colombia, Panama, and South Korea, President Barack Obama’s administration is now focused on completing two blockbuster trade deals: the Asia-centered Trans-Pacific Partnership (TPP) and a separate deal with the European Union, the Transatlantic Trade and Investment Partnership (TTIP).

 What is the state of U.S. trade policy?

 The institutions of global trade policy have evolved dramatically since the end of World War II, led primarily by the United States and its European allies.
-In the wake of the 1944 Bretton Woods accords that created the International Monetary Fund and the World Bank, the General Agreement on Tariffs and Trade (GATT) was signed by twenty-three countries in October 1947.
+The General Agreement on Tariffs and Trade (GATT) was signed by twenty-three countries in October 1947.
 By 1986, GATT’s membership had expanded to 123 countries, all of which had committed to the principles of lower tariffs, open economies, and freer trade.
 Over those four decades, global import tariffs on goods fell sharply, from an average of over 30 percent to under 5 percent.

 Facing a stalled WTO process, U.S. policymakers have focused instead on completing smaller regional and bilateral trade and investment deals.

-The WTO was created to address the perceived limitations of the GATT system.
-World trade had grown increasingly complex since the 1940s, and GATT’s narrow focus on goods left out major areas such as trade in services, agriculture, intellectual property, and cross-border investment.
 However, the latest round of negotiations—launched in Doha, Qatar, in 2001, and dubbed the “Development Agenda” due to its focus on topics of particular interest to poorer countries—has so far failed to achieve a final deal despite over a decade of talks.
-Agricultural policy has been the primary sticking point, with large developing countries like India and China seeking to retain flexibility in imposing import tariffs—so-called “safeguard duties”—while pushing for reduced farm subsidies in the United States and Europe.
+Agriculture policy has been the primary sticking point, with large developing countries like India and China seeking to retain flexibility in imposing import tariffs—so-called “safeguard duties”—while pushing for reduced farm subsidies in the United States and Europe.

 The Current State of U.S. Free Trade Agreements

 Facing a stalled WTO process, U.S. policymakers have focused instead on completing smaller regional and bilateral trade and investment deals.
 The 1994 North American Free Trade Agreement (NAFTA) further integrated the U.S. economy with those of Canada and Mexico.
-In addition to recent bilateral deals with Colombia, Panama, and South Korea, the United States has concluded free trade agreements (FTAs) with seventeen other countries.
-The Obama administration has sought to advance U.S. trade interests through its 2010 National Export Initiative, a package of trade advocacy and export financing measures, as well as two pending deals, TPP and TTIP.
+In addition to recent bilateral deals with Colombia, Panama, and South Korea, the United States has concluded free trade agreements (FTAs) with seventeen other countries and has sought to advance U.S. trade interests through two pending deals, TPP and TTIP.